kushal-soni-official/Keylogger-Educational-Analysis/readme.md

 > [!CAUTION]
 > **LEGAL NOTICE:** This project is strictly for **authorized security testing, forensic research, and educational purposes**.
 Unauthorized use of these techniques against systems you do not own is illegal and violates GitHub's Acceptable Use Policies.

+> **NOTE:** No working malicious payloads, exfiltration techniques, or pre-compiled keyloggers are included in this repository.
+All tools require manual setup steps for **researchers**.

 ---

 ## 1. Introduction